nterry/AwesomeSockets/README.md

 	//Now lets send it to the server! int bytesSent = AweSock.SendMessage(server, outBuf);

-	//And receive any inbound messages as well
+	//And receive any inbound messages as well.
+Received datga will be stored in inBuf.
 	Tuple<int, EndPoint> received = AweSock.ReceiveMessage(server, inBuf);